Guide to Visiting Peru’s Sacred Valley

 The city of Cusco and the mighty Andes mountains surrounding it seen through scrub high above the city at the Q'enko archaeological site.

-Once in the Cusco and Sacred Valley area, your main means of public transport will be buses operated by private companies and semi-informal combis (minibuses) and colectivos (shared taxis).
+Once in the Sacred Valley, your main means of public transport will be semi-informal combis (minibuses) and colectivos (shared taxis) as well as a few routes run by formal private bus companies.

 Combis and colectivos